How to Correctly Report LLM-as-a-Judge Evaluations: Code

 \section{Code}

-All code used for this paper, including a plug-in Python implementation of the introduced method for LLM-as-a-judge evaluation, is available in the public GitHub repository (\githuburl).
-To make this appendix self-contained, we provide below the key functions that compute the bias-adjusted estimator and its confidence interval, corresponding to the method described in Sec.~\ref{sec:method}.
+All code used for this paper, including a plug-in Python implementation of the introduced method for LLM-as-a-judge evaluation, is available at \githuburl.
+To make this appendix self-contained, we provide below the key functions that compute the bias-corrected estimator and its confidence interval, corresponding to the method described in Section~\ref{sec:method}.

 \lstdefinestyle{pythoncode}{ backgroundcolor=, basicstyle=\ttfamily , frame=single, rulecolor=, keywordstyle=, commentstyle=, stringstyle=, showstringspaces=false, breaklines=true, tabsize=4 }